gabrieldausque/canopee/CanopeeAgent/docs/markdown/References/Canopee.Common.Pipelines.Events/CollectedEvent/CollectedEvent.md

 # CollectedEvent constructor (1 of 2)

-Default constructor of the constructor event
+Default constructor of the constructor event.
+Needed for serialization/deserialization

 ```csharp
 public CollectedEvent()